What is Group Private Medical Insurance?

 - Discounted gym membership

-When arranging your group medical insurance, make sure you disclose with your broker what other employee benefit insurances you have in place.
+When arranging your Group Medical Insurance, make sure you disclose to your broker any other employee benefit insurances you have in place.

-If your company has group income protection or group life insurance, then you need to consider free added value service’s that may be including in these before paying again with private medical insurance.
+If your company has group income protection or group life insurance, then you should consider free added value services that may be included in these – otherwise, you might end up paying twice for the same service!

-If considering business health insurance, then ensure you speak to an expert instead of going to an insurer direct as they can review the whole market for you, without impacting the cost you’re already paying.
+If you are considering Business Health Insurance, speak to an expert instead of going to an insurer direct.
+An insurer will only advise on their own policies, whereas a broker such as us can review the whole market for you – without impacting the cost you’re already paying.

 Does Company Health Insurance exclude anything?

-As with all insurance policies there are exclusions you need to remember when taking out a Company Health Insurance policy.
-We have listed some below:
+As with all insurance policies, there are exclusions you need to remember when investing in Company Health Insurance.
+Some of the most common exclusions include:

-Pre-existing Conditions: Unless you’re joining a medical history disregarded policy, any pre existing health conditions will be excluded for an agreed amount of time or potentially forever.
+Pre-existing Conditions: Unless you are taking out a medical history disregarded policy, any pre-existing health conditions will be excluded for an agreed amount of time or potentially forever.

-Non-participating Hospitals: When you take out a new policy the insurer will provide a list of hospital you can receive treatment.
+Non-participating Hospitals: When you take out a new policy, the insurer will provide a list of hospitals where employees can receive treatment.
 If you go to a hospital not covered by that scheme you will not be able to reclaim the fees.

 Can I continue my Corporate Health Insurance after leaving my job?

-If you have been covered by your employer on a Corporate Health Insurance policy, there is the possibility to move onto a personal plan without any health declaration or medical underwriting.
+If you have been covered by your employer on a Corporate Health Insurance policy, there is the possibility to move onto a personal plan on a health insurance continuation option.

 Most insurers give you up to 30 days from leaving your current business health insurance policy, but we always advise doing this during your notice period to ensure there is no gap in cover.